apache/druid/docs/catalog/ext.md

 ### Using a Complete Table Specification

-Suppose we wish to define an external table for the Wikipedia data, which is available on our local system at `$DRUID_HOME/quickstart/tutorial`.
+Suppose you want to define an external table for the Wikipedia data, which is available on our local system at `$DRUID_HOME/quickstart/tutorial`.
 Let us assume Druid is installed at `/Users/bob/druid`.
 The data uses is compressed JSON.
 The complete table specification looks like this: